 What if we were always ready to seek God’s guidance or ask for His will in everything?
 What if we talked to Him more often than we text our bestie, or update our Facebook status?

 As busy parents, our lives are full from the time we wake up until the time we fall asleep.
 And depending on the age of your children, maybe even when you are asleep!

 Finding time for prayer every day can be difficult.
 But I promise you, it is important, and it’s worth making the time.
-Consistent prayer doesn’t happen by accident.
-It is something you have to plan into your day.
+Praying without ceasing doesn’t happen by accident.
+It is something you have to plan for your day.

 Prayer is a part of my successful morning routine.
-But you may not be a morning person.
-Or your days may start with crying babies and no time for prayer.
+You may not be a morning person or your days may start with crying babies and no time for prayer.

 The time of day isn’t important, as long as you are consistent.
-Plan a time to pray for your children daily, and don’t skip it.
+Plan a time to make prayer for your children a priority, and don’t skip it.

 That’s why we can pray very specifically and intentionally for our children.
 We don’t have to pray, “Lord, please help my daughter with whatever is bothering her today.”